milanaryal/milanaryal.github.io/_posts/2015/2015-08-19-hosting-images-with-dropbox-on-your-website.md

 www.dropbox.com/u/<number>/<name of file>
 {% endhighlight %}

-### Step 2: Change an image file shared link to a hostable link
+### Step 2: Change an image file shared link to hostable link

 After getting a shared link to a image file, if you visit it you get preview on Dropbox site and simple file hosting doesn't work by pasting in the link.